 Targeting EMF exposure research to effects on the female body through global partnerships

-It is imperative for the wellness of girls and women that the global scientific community unites to further studies that highlight the impact of EMF technology in the female body.
+It is imperative for the wellness of girls and women that the global scientific community unite to further studies that highlight the impact of EMF technology in the female body.
 Over the years, the effects of EMF radiation have been highly contested by parties that suggest there is no harm and parties that argue the contrary.
 There is a vast discrepancy within studies, some show no harm, while others differ according to frequency and wave, strength, duration, and distance of exposure to the human body.
 Specifically, studies conducted with the purpose of identifying the possible health risks in the female body and the body of children.

-Thus far, the research compiled by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) is based solely on Specific Absorption Rate (SAR) to establish the rate at which EMF is deadly which does not satisfactorily predict the biological effects it has on the body.
+Thus far, the research compiled by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) is based solely on Specific Absorption Rate (SAR) to establish the rate at which EMF is deadly, which does not satisfactorily predict the biological effects it has on the body.
 The “dearth of evidence establishing quantitative relationships between exposures to various forms of non-ionizing radiation and pathological implications on health of human beings,” is detrimental to girls' and women’s health as we begin to link the increase of reproductive health issues and cancer to the increase of EMF exposure.

 It is crucial to the rights of girls and women that the global scientific community comes to an adequate conclusion on what effects EMF has in the female body, and most importantly at what range does the effects begin to take place via the mean of human and epidemiological studies (based on the female body).